 The most effective thing you can do to increase your success is to cultivate a sense of inner peace.

 Get Really In-Tune With How You Feel

 If you’re not sure what you’re feeling, a simple exercise is to stop for five minutes each day and imagine an experience that evoked an intense feeling.

 Learn What Motivation Means to You

 These prior experiences often stop people from seeing new opportunities and creating something new.

-Take a look at your current circumstance and see if there are similarities between it and other experiences in your life.
+Look at your current circumstance and see if there are similarities between it and other experiences in your life.

-Keep Track of Your Goals
+Keep Track of Your Goals and Successes

 In order to keep your eyes set on what you want, spend some time writing out your goals for the next year to keep you focused and on track.